mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

     		No. of Accepts:			0
     		No. of High Water Events:		0
     		No. of Low Water Events:		0
-    MaxScale>
+                Added to persistent pool:         Jun 24 09:09:56 MaxScale>

+The information Username, Protocol, Server Status are not always relevant, and will not be shown when they are null.
+The time the DCB was added to the persistent pool is only shown for a DCB that is in a persistent pool.

 # Working with Filters